 BT Infinity review: is it any good?

-From the latest offers to the last word on speeds, this review covers everything there is to know about BT's superfast Infinity broadband service.
+From the latest offers to the last word on speeds, this review covers everything there is to know about the BT Infinity broadband service.

 To keep things simple we've boiled BT Infinity down to seven things customers should really know to get the measure of the service.

-BT have for a while been known to offer gift cards of various values to new customers signing up to take Infinity online; recently they've been tending to offer prepaid MasterCards as 'BT Reward cards'.
+BT are known to offer gift cards of various values to new customers signing up to take Infinity online; recently they've been tending to offer prepaid MasterCards as 'BT Reward cards'.